light0x00/lightning-tmpl/README.md

 }
 ```

-For example, originally you need use `<%= data.greeting %>`,but now you can just use `<%= greeting %>` to access a property if use this feature into template.However,the keyword `with` in JS is outdated, it's not recommended to use now.
+For example, originally you need use `<%= data.greeting %>`,but now you can just use `<%= greeting %>` to access a property if bringing in this feature into Light-Template.However,the keyword `with` in JS is outdated, it's not recommended to use now.
 In strict mode,even the JS Runtime will throw an error.
 So i didn't implement the feature which may simplify the use.